Shared Ownership

 In a flat or apartment, you will be responsible for repairs inside your home and communal areas will be repaired by us, with the costs recovered by the service charges.

-Exceptions include repairs which may be covered under a defects liability period (this is the first 12 months from build completion).
+Exceptions include repairs which may be covered under a defects liability period.
 Once moved in, if you wish to make alterations or improvements to your home, you will need to write and get permission from us before changes are made.

 Talk to us to find out if you’re eligible